Ireland – Employer of Record

 - Many employers do put a probationary period in place and if so, the terms must be included in the employment contract, including the length of the probationary period.

-- A typical probationary period is 6 months.
+- A typical probationary period ranges from 3 to 6 months.

 - Probationary periods can be extended but cannot exceed 11 months in aggregate.